xc-jp/purescript-protobuf/README.md

    [conformance test program](https://github.com/xc-jp/purescript-protobuf/blob/master/conformance/Main.purs)

-The [Protobuf Decoder Explainer](http://jamesdbrock.github.io/protobuf-decoder-explainer/) shows an example of how to use this library to parse binary protobuf when we don’t have access to the `.proto` descriptor schema file and can’t generate message-reading code.
+The [Protobuf Decoder Explainer](http://jamesdbrock.github.io/protobuf-decoder-explainer/) shows an example of how to use this library to parse binary Protobuf when we don’t have access to the `.proto` descriptor schema file and can’t generate message-reading code.